Steve McClure (politician): 102nd General Assembly

-During Governor J.B.
-Pritzker's first years in office, the Illinois Prisoner Review Board, a 15-person body appointed by the Governor and confirmed by the State Senate, began voting to release very controversial inmates on parole.
+During Governor J. B. Pritzker's first years in office, the Illinois Prisoner Review Board, a 15-person body appointed by the Governor and confirmed by the State Senate, began voting to release very controversial inmates on parole.
 However, nine members of the Prisoner Review Board were never voted on or confirmed by the Senate.
 The Illinois Constitution required these nine appointments to be confirmed by the Senate after 60 session days.
 However, Governor Pritzker was allowing them to serve for up to 59 days, withdrawing their appointments, and then reappointing them days later, which reset the clock and circumvented the Senate.
 The Senate, made up of a super majority of members of Governor Pritzker's party, chose not to call any of the appointments to be confirmed.

 Some of the controversial inmates that the Prisoner Review Board voted to release during this period include the Starved Rock Killer, child murderer and rapist Ray Larson (originally sentenced to 100–300 years in prison), double murderer and rapist Paul Bryant (originally sentenced to 500 to 1,500 years in prison), and Johnny Veal who murdered two police officers (originally sentenced to 100 to 199 years in prison).

 After the Illinois Prisoner Review Board began making these controversial releases of prisoners, McClure, along with Senators Jason Plummer and Terri Bryant, led the efforts to have unconfirmed members of the board receive a vote in the State Senate.
 McClure, Plummer, and Bryant, who were the only Republicans on the Senate Executive Appointments Committee tasked with vetting all gubernatorial appointments, held a press conference in May 2021 to demand that Governor Pritzker's Prisoner Review Board appointments face a vote in that committee.
 One of Governor Pritzker's more recent appointments to the Board at the time of the press conference was Max Cerda, a community activist who was also a convicted double murderer.

 Despite numerous attempts to force the Prisoner Review Board appointments to receive a vote in the Senate, the Democratic majority refused to call the appointments for a vote.
 The controversy came to a head when McClure had the chance to question the chair of the Prisoner Review Board in an unrelated appropriations committee hearing in March 2022.
-McClure asked several times if the convicted double murderer serving unconfirmed on the Prisoner Review Board had been voting to release people that he served time with in the Department of Corrections, among other questions.
-The day after McClure's questions in committee, Governor Pritzker withdrew the appointment of Max Cerda from the Prisoner Review Board.
+McClure asked several times if the convicted double murderer (Max Cerda) serving unconfirmed on the Prisoner Review Board had been voting to release people that he served time with in the Department of Corrections, among other questions.
+The day after McClure's questions in committee, Governor Pritzker removed Max Cerda from the Prisoner Review Board.
 In the two weeks that followed, other unconfirmed members of the Prisoner Review Board were finally called before the Senate.